pcmarks/ddd_elixir_demo_stage1/README.md

 ### Using the web application

 Two separate methods are used to generate the web content: Phoenix (Views and Templates) and Elm.
 Each is accessed using a different URL.
 For Phoenix, use [localhost:4000](localhost:4000) and for the Elm version use [localhost:4000/elm](localhost:4000/elm).
 Both of these URLs will bring you to the demo's home page.
 From this point on, the UI looks and behaves (except for some color differences, button sizes, etc.) exactly the same for both versions.

+To return to the Home page from any other page, click on the Domain Driven Delivery image.

 The application is designed for two different types of users: Clerks and OpsManagers.